DDynamic-Evolution/Ultimate-Character-Control/faq.md

 # Frequently Asked Questions

+**Q: What makes it different to Subbi Clothes?**
+A: Subbi Clothes is basicly a copy of the same system.
+The creator reversengineered Undressify/UCC!

 **Q: It keeps spamming me with `@…` lines.**
 A: Activate RLV!
 Or get a viewer that includes RLV.